jas-HANS/questions-and-answers/README.md

 # Questions and Answers API

+### Initial Setup

 All pathways routed using Express.js

-Build this project using the following scripts: "npm run build" will start Webpack "npm start" will boot up the server
+From the root directory run "npm run build" to start Webpack

+Run "npm start" to start the server

 ### List Questions and Answers